Posted by Paul Wells on March 30, 2019

-A few months before each primary election, in states that conduct closed primaries, articles begin to appear claiming that independents can vote in the upcoming major party primaries.
-Voters only need to submit a form requesting a partisan ballot, or in some cases, simply choose a partisan ballot on election day.
-These are often claimed to be “hybrid”, “semi-open” or “semi-closed” primaries.
-In one case, the author actually claims the primary is “open”.
+A few months before each primary election, articles begin to appear claiming that independents can vote in the upcoming major party primaries.
+Voters only need to submit a form requesting a partisan ballot, or in some cases, choose a partisan ballot on election day.
+These are often claimed to be “hybrid,” “semi-open,” or “semi-closed” primaries.
+In one case, the author claims the primary is “open.”
 The posts excerpted below are great examples:

 “Hey, Arizona Independents!
 You can vote in the primary

 There’s a misunderstanding when it comes to Independents voting in Arizona primaries, but it’s quite simple: You’ll just need to request a ballot.”https://www.12news.com/article/news/politics/elections/hey-arizona-independents-you-can-vote-in-the-primary/75-588083300